timliunsw/SpaceXDemo/README.md

 Dependencies
 The following dependencies are managed by Cocoapods.
-To run the code, go to the project folder in the terminal and run pod install, then open the WeatherApp.xcworkspace.
+To run the code, go to the project folder in the terminal and run pod install, then open the SpaceXDemo.xcworkspace.

 Rxswift
 RxCocoa